gcampbe95/Magpi/README.md

 * 5/16 - Gudrun takes Spanish Lang exam, Alexis takes AP Bio exam
 * 5/17 - Gudrun take Physics II exam

-**5/20** - *This week we're fabricating and testing*
+**5/20** - *This week we're fabricating*

-Build: Fabricate!

-Code: Test!
+Build: We printed out all the parts and mostly finished assembling the music bot.

+Code: Finished the servo code.

 **5/27** - *We're using this week to troubleshoot any issues that arise in testing and finish documentation*

-Build: Continue testing

-Code: RIP Alexis
+Build: Drilled holes, inserted belting system, added pen holder.

+Code: Tested out code, added note positioning function.

+Tested and worked!

 ### **Safety_Concerns:**